nowaalex/af-utils/packages/website/reference/virtual-react.usevirtualmodel.md

 ## useVirtualModel() function

 React hook.
 Creates and stores one [VirtualScroller](./virtual-core.virtualscroller.md) instance.
 It does not get recreated during component lifecycle.
-Normally [useVirtual()](./virtual-react.usevirtual.md) should be used.

 **Signature:**